-Our Finance Committee review our financial position and have worked over the last three years to achieve a balanced budget.
-As with many charities, our income has reduced at the same time as demand for services increases.
-We have managed to save costs by improving our efficiency, increased our grant income and we have not made any staff redundant.
+Our Finance Committee review our financial position and support us to achieve a balanced budget.
+As with many charities, our income often reduces at the same time as demand for services increases.
+We are always looking to save costs by improving our efficiency, find ways to increase our grant income and avoid any staff redundancies.

 Act with reasonable care and skill

 We have a Leadership Team consisting of our senior managers and Chief Executive who oversee all aspects of our activities.
 Our Board of Trustees scrutinise all activities and often undertake research on topics we need to know more about.
 We are also a member of the Women’s Aid Federation, England.
 We recognise external skill sets and seek to use them to improve our activities, for example we invested in a Health and Safety Software system to ensure we continue to improve our health and safety track record.